DylanLai67/CapitalOneSummitChallenge/README.md

 Deployed Website: https://dylanlai67.github.io/CapitalOneSummitChallenge/

 # My Solution
-For this MindSumo Challenege, I utilized HTML and CSS to format and design my website.
+For this MindSumo Challenge, I utilized HTML and CSS to format and design my website.
 Additionally, I used Javascript to make my web application interactive by fetching data from National Park Service API.
-Finally, I used Github pages to deploy and siplay my work.
+Finally, I used Github pages to deploy and diplay my work.

 # Challenge Prompt
 **Copied from MindSumo:**